Custom inference endpoint Warp supports **custom inference endpoints** for users who want to power Warp's agents with any OpenAI-compatible inference endpoint — a model router, hosted gateway, or internal infrastructure they already run. This lets you route AI requests through your preferred provide

 Section titled “Key features”- OpenAI-compatible - Works with any endpoint that implements the OpenAI Chat Completions API.

-- Provider flexibility - Use a model router (OpenRouter, LiteLLM), a model provider with an OpenAI-compatible surface (z.ai), or your own internal gateway.
+- Provider flexibility - Use a model router (OpenRouter, LiteLLM), a model provider with an OpenAI-compatible surface (z.ai), or your own internal gateway exposed at a public URL.

 - No AI credits consumed for inference - Inference is billed directly by your endpoint provider.
 On Business and Enterprise, local agent runs that route through a custom inference endpoint still consume platform credits for Warp’s platform infrastructure.